List of Baby Steps episodes: Season 1

-Ending theme: "Baby Steps" written by Shota Horie, performed by Baby Raids

-Baby Steps 2
+Season 2

 For season 2 Eiichirō has decided he wants to go pro.
 His mother has said he must win the All-Japan Juniors this year if he is going to become a Pro.
 If he fails, he must return to a life of studying for a doctorate degree of some sort.
 Eiichirō is given permission to attend a scholarship program in Florida as part of the training.
 The scholarship lasts for two weeks.
 New characters are introduced as Eiichirō finds out how different tennis is in the world compared to tennis in Japan.
 Among the characters are 19-year-old Pro Alex O'Brien and his younger sister Marcia.